scala/scala-jenkins-infra/doc/maintenance.md

   (but not while a job is running!).
 * on jenkins-master, both the `/` partition and the `/var/lib/jenkins` partition are possible concerns.
+  * In either partition, the culprit may vary.
+Poke around with commands like `find` and `du` and see where the space is going.  `ncdu -x` is useful. (`-x` prevents crossing volume boundaries.)
   * In the root partition,
     `sudo apt-get clean` should reclaim some space.
-  * Under `/var/lib/jenkins`, the culprit may vary.
-Poke around with commands like `find` and `du` and see where the space is going.  `ncdu -x` is useful. (`-x` prevents crossing volume boundaries.)
-    * If you can't
+  * Under `/var/lib/jenkins`, if you can't
       find anything else to delete, you can delete some old builds (`jobs/*/builds`) that we're unlikely to need to refer to again.
       There are different ways to do this; see e.g.